History of Scottish Freemasonry in Lebanon

 District Grand Master for the District Grand Lodge of Lebanon

-2014 – February 6th – The charterer of Lodge Pythagoras 1841 was issued as the eighth Lodge to open under the Scottish Constitution.
+2014 – On the 6th of February, the charterer of Lodge Pythagoras 1841 was issued as the seventh Lodge under the Scottish Constitution in Lebanon.

 Two additional lodges were consecrated between 2016 – 2018